-There are two mini-fridges and a microwave in the grad lab that you are welcome to use.
+There are two mini-fridges and a microwave in the grad lab that you are welcome to use, but please clean up after yourself.

 You will be charged the standard campus rate for printing in 350 KMBL.

 Graduate Studies Resources